Blog

 Self‑disclosure, then, is less about telling your story and more about using your humanity as a tool.
 When you share, let it be brief, purposeful, and client‑centered.
 When you hold back, let it be intentional, grounded in the belief that restraint can be just as powerful as disclosure.

-When too much of the therapist’s personal self enters the room, the relationship can start to resemble friendship.
+When a therapist’s personal self enters the room in ways that feel too expansive, it risks a boundary crossing where the professional frame shifts towards a social dynamic, which can be detrimental.
 This shift can shape the therapeutic process in both helpful and harmful ways.
 On the positive side, it may foster trust and closeness.
 But on the negative side, over‑identification can place an unfair burden on the client.
 They may hesitate to share vulnerable details, worried about how you’ll perceive them or whether it will alter the image they believe you hold of them.

 I once had a client describe how difficult it was to open up because they felt too aligned with their therapist.
 Instead of feeling free to explore, they became preoccupied with maintaining a certain image in the therapist’s eyes.
 This dynamic can also make clients reluctant to voice dissatisfaction with therapy or to consider ending the relationship, fearing it might hurt the therapist’s feelings.
 When that happens, the therapeutic alliance is compromised, and the client carries a responsibility that should never be theirs.

-It’s important to remember that clients come to therapy precisely because it isn’t a friendship.
+It’s important to remember that clients come to therapy precisely because it differs from friendship in important ways.
 In everyday relationships, conversations deepen through mutual self‑disclosure, with each person taking turns sharing more of themselves.
 Therapy is different.
 Clients seek a space where they can speak freely, without the expectation of reciprocity or the pressure to hold someone else’s story.
 They want the spotlight to remain on their experience, knowing the therapist’s role is to listen, reflect, and help them process.
 When we disclose too much of ourselves, we risk disrupting that unique dynamic and shifting the focus away from the very reason they came.

 Authenticity in therapy isn’t about telling your story—it’s about bringing your self into the room.

-For newer therapists, this can be tricky to recognize.
-Early on, it’s easy to confuse self-disclosure with authenticity, as if sharing personal anecdotes is the only way to be real.
+Early in training, it can be tricky to recognize.
+Early in our careers, it’s easy to confuse self-disclosure with authenticity, as if sharing personal anecdotes is the only way to be real.
 But true authenticity is quieter.
 It’s felt in your tone, your posture, and even your pacing.
 It’s when your nervous system settles and you stop performing as “therapist” and start simply being one.

-I know I’m being authentic when my voice sounds like it does with close friends—natural cadence, no performative polish.
+I often notice authenticity in myself when my voice sounds like it does with close friends—natural cadence, no performative polish.
 My body lets me soften into the chair, not sit bolt upright like I’m auditioning for clinical credibility.
 That shift doesn’t happen overnight.
 It’s something that develops over time, as the alliance deepens and I trust the relationship enough to bring my full presence.

-This kind of authenticity is a form of self-disclosure: not of facts or stories, but of personality.
+Many clinicians think of this kind of authenticity as a subtle form of self‑disclosure… not of facts or stories, but of personality.
 It’s the “me” I bring into the room—the humor, the warmth, the quirks, the pauses.
-It’s what helps clients feel safe, not because they know my history, but because they can feel I’m real.
+It is a manifestation of safe and effective use of self.
+Many therapists find that, when used appropriately, it can help clients feel safe, not because they know our histories, but because they can feel we are real.

 Want to know more?
 I’ve include a few bonus reads for you below.

-I’ve listed some core guildelines for safe self disclosure as well as a brief summary of some of the research on self disclosure to help you reflect and learn more.
+I’ve listed some core guildelines you could reflect on for safe self disclosure as well as a brief summary of some of the research on self disclosure to help you reflect and learn more.
+These reflections come from my own experience and supervision work, and are offered as considerations rather than prescriptions.
 Remember, The College of Registered Psychotherapists of Ontario (CRPO) does not prohibit self‑disclosure, but frames it as an advanced clinical skill requiring discernment.
-In practice, this means pausing to ask: Does this disclosure genuinely support the client’s process, or does it risk shifting attention to me?
-The resources below are meant to help you reflect during that pause.
+In practice, this could mean pausing to ask: Does this disclosure genuinely support the client’s process, or does it risk shifting attention to me?
+The resources below are meant to help you reflect during that pause as you naviagte your own professional path.

 Looking for Support?

 Figuring this out is hard!
 Knowing exactly how we are doing as therapists is even harder because of the nature of the work being behind closed doors.
-Would you like more support in honing your self-disclosure skills or other areas of safe and effective use of self?
-Looking for an approachable mentor in developing your own therapeutic style that allows you to be authentically you in the therapy room while meeting all our professional standards and code of ethics?
-Reach out to me at any time for further clinical supervision or consultation.
+If you’re exploring your own approach to self‑disclosure or safe and effective use of self, support can be helpful.?
+Looking for an approachable mentor in developing your own therapeutic style that allows you to be authentically you in the therapy room while staying aligned with professional standards and ethical expectations.?
+Feel free to reach out if you’d like to explore supervision or consultation.

 Core Guidelines for Safe Self-Disclosure